ejeklint/WLoggerDaemon/Station_protocol.md

 Barometer reading is reported both as absolute and relative.
 Reading also includes a forecast indicator.

-Forecast indicator is a number were 0 is Partly cloudy, 1 is Rainy, 2 is Cloudy, 3 is Sunny and 4 is Snowy.
-It's available both for absolute and relative pressure.
+Forecast indicator is a number were 0 is Partly cloudy, 1 is Rainy, 2 is Cloudy, 3 is Sunny and 5 is Snowy.

-_To do: check if the forecast for relative pressure is correct_
+_To do: verify all forecast indicators.
+Does 4 ever occur?_

 <table>
 	<tr><th>Length</th><th>8</th><th>Example: <code>00 46 ed 03 ed 33 56 02</code> </th></tr>